 - serving fork, 1-1.5 inches wide

-Tassels are easy to make with a fork.
-It may take you a tassel or two to get the hang of this technique.
-Don’t get discouraged, you’ll soon be a pom pom making pro!
+Tassels are easy to make with a fork, but it may take a little practice to get the hang of the technique.
+Don’t get discouraged, you’ll soon be a tassel making pro!

 - Gather materials.